Uvalde tells Biden to ‘do something’; he pledges ‘we will’

-UVALDE, Texas (AP) — President Joe Biden grieved with the shattered community of Uvalde on Sunday, mourning privately for three hours with anguished families left behind when a gunman killed 19 schoolchildren and two teachers.
+UVALDE, Texas (AP) — President Joe Biden grieved with the shattered community of Uvalde on Sunday, mourning privately for three hours with anguished families of the 19 schoolchildren and two teachers killed by a gunman.
 Faced with chants of “do something” as he departed a church service, Biden pledged: “We will.”

 At Robb Elementary School, Biden visited a memorial of 21 white crosses — one for each of those killed — and first lady Jill Biden added a bouquet of white flowers to those already placed in front of the school sign.
 The couple then viewed individual altars erected in memory of each student, the first lady touching the children’s photos as they moved along the row.